-- 1. Power down the server. - 2.
-Remove all power: - a.
-Disconnect each power cord from the power source. - b.
-Disconnect each power cord from the server. - 3.
-Disconnect all peripheral cables from the server. - 4.
-If the server is in tower mode, place the server on a flat, level surface with the access panel facing up . - 5.
-If the server is in rack mode, do one of the following: - Extend the server from the rack. - Remove the server from the rack. - 6.
-Unlock the front bezel. - 7.
-Remove the access panel: - a.
-If necessary, unlock the access panel latch. - b.
-To disengage the access panel from the chassis, press the release button and pull up the latch. - c.
+- 1. Power down the server.

+- 2. Remove all power:

+- a.
+Disconnect each power cord from the power source.

+- b.
+Disconnect each power cord from the server.

+- 3. Disconnect all peripheral cables from the server.

+- 4. Do one of the following:

+- a.
+Extend the server from the rack.

+- b.
+Remove the server from the rack.

+- 5. Remove the access panel:

+- a.
+If necessary, unlock the access panel latch.

+- b.
+To disengage the access panel from the chassis, press the release button and pull up the latch.

+- c.
 Lift the access panel.